 Hades asks you to make a few choices before you even step out of your home.
 The Mirror of Night is equipped with a gigantic pile of upgrades for you to collect.
 By spending Darkness and Cthonic Keys, you can unlock new abilities for Zagreus to try out on the denizens of Hell.
-The final ability that you get is a strange one; Fated Authority vs Fated Persuasion.
-These use a strange resource, and aren’t really clear on what they do.
+The final ability that you get is an odd one, since it’s almost like two sides of the same coin: Fated Authority vs Fated Persuasion.
+These abilities use a unique resource, and it isn’t immediately clear how exactly they work.
 So, which one is better?
-And are there situations or builds where you might use one or the other?
+And are there situations or builds where you might prefer to use one or the other?

 Fated Authority vs Fated Persuasion | Which Is Best?